 By the way, do not encourage people to try to re-home puppies by adopting them from 'free to a good home' boxes.
 Displays like these are magnets for people with foul and sadistic plans for the easy to obtain animals.

 Green iguanas are in a crisis situation as pets in the United States.
-Sold as small, cute, and seemingly innocuous juveniles, they are extremely cheap to purchase (about $15), and can be maintained in improper, inexpensive starter set ups (20 gallon aquariums).
+Sold as small, cute, and seemingly innocuous juveniles, they are extremely cheap to purchase (about $15) and can be maintained in improper, inexpensive starter setups (20-gallon aquariums).
 But if they survive, they can grow up to 6 feet in length, and they absolutely require a large arboreal cage set up.
-An iguana in a cage that is 6x6' is not 'living in luxury', this is the recommended minimum size and some people prefer iguanas live in larger cages!
+An iguana in a 6x6 cage is not 'living in luxury,' this is the recommended minimum size, and some people prefer iguanas live in larger cages!
 Most iguana owners, and even halfway decent owners that care about their pet's welfare have enclosures that are the wrong shape, length, or don't provide multiple basking spots.

 Why you should definitely adopt: If you have the means to care for an iguana properly, please, please, please adopt only.
 Reptile rescues are overwhelmed with the commonly surrendered reptiles, and many even turn them away.
 There are probably far more iguanas than suitable homes available, and most households don't have the space for more than one iguana (many owners of multiple iguanas often 'bend' the recommended husbandry guidelines to accommodate this).
 Therefore, buying an iguana is not very ethical, and breeding iguanas has a drastic impact on this sad situation.
 What's worse, iguanas are an invasive species in Florida.
 Without a home, euthanasia is recommended if they are caught.